sakshamsri4/next_gen_udyam/docs/third_party_integration_todo.md

 ## Completion Criteria
 A module is considered successfully integrated when:
 1. The UI components are extracted and adapted to our app
+2. CRED design principles from `docs/cred_design_guide.md` are applied to all UI elements
-2. It uses our Firebase backend for all data operations
+3. It uses our Firebase backend for all data operations
-3. It uses Supabase for file storage where needed
+4. It uses Supabase for file storage where needed
-4. All functionality works as expected
+5. All functionality works as expected
-5. It's properly tested with different scenarios
+6. It's properly tested with different scenarios
+7. Responsive design is maintained across all screen sizes
+8. Animations and interactions follow CRED motion guidelines
-6. No third-party code or files remain in the final implementation
+9. No third-party code or files remain in the final implementation